oceanhackweek/ohw19-projects-TMIVP/.ipynb_checkpoints/README-checkpoint.md

 Features with the same area but different shapes can pose a problem.

-Possibly add lon and latitude for global placement

 Will have a number for every profile.
 Cluster those numbers.
 Provides a dynamically adjustable threshold.
 What kind of vertical resolution for your profile do you need?
 Do a cross correlation at increasing frequency.

 ***